fulbelin/Saarbrucken-Eats-Geospatial-Restaurant-Finder-Route-Explorer/README.md

 1. **Data Cleaning & Importing**:
     - Extracted relevant columns from `Dudweiler-data.xlsx` and imported them into a relational database.
-    - Chose MySQL (or PostgreSQL) for database management due to the need for fast querying and scalability.
+    - Chose SQLite for database management due to the need for fast querying and scalability.

 2. **Filtering & Statistics**:
     - Filtered places based on zip code `66125` for Dudweiler and provided statistics (total places, number of restaurants, different types of restaurants, etc.).